Lane Kenworthy, The Good Society

 We have much greater access to information via the internet, Google, cable TV, travel guides, mapping apps and GPS, smartphones, and tablets.
 We have a host of new communication tools: cell phones, voicemail, email, Skype, Facebook, Twitter, Instagram.
 Personal entertainment sources and devices have proliferated: cable TV, high-definition televisions, home entertainment systems, the internet, MP3 players, CD players, DVD players, Netflix, satellite radio, video games.

 Last, but not least, discrimination on the basis of sex, race, and more recently sexual orientation have diminished.
-For women, racial and ethnic minorities, and lesbian and gay Americans, this may be the most valuable improvement of all.
+For women, racial and ethnic minorities, and LGBTQ Americans, this may be the most valuable improvement of all.

 There is no disputing these gains in quality of life.
 But did they occur because income growth for middle- and low-income Americans lagged well behind growth of the economy?
 In other words, did we need to sacrifice income growth in order to get these improved products and services?